- 1 How to transfer your money cheaply to the other side of the world

 Each bank is able to carry out an international transfer, but usually the fees are very high.
 Some fees are disclosed openly, some are hidden, for example, in the exchange rate.
 But there are service providers who have understood the problem and offer a cheaper alternative.
 Two of these service providers make sense for the route from Europe to New Zealand, and one of them I have used myself several times a year for several years.
 What services we like can you find here:

-The service we use for years now is Transferwise.
-Transferwise offers cheap exchange rates from Europe to New Zealand and back and low fees of approximately 0.7%.
+The service we use for years now is Wise, former TransferWise.
+Wise offers cheap exchange rates from Europe to New Zealand and back and low fees of approximately 0.7%.
 For comparison, some non-free credit cards take between 1-2% fees.
 Sounds a little at first, but pays off if you spend more money over the year.

-Registration with Transferwise is free and possible at any time.
-If you use our Transferwise link here*, you support our work here on the blog and on Facebook.
+Registration with Wise is free and possible at any time.
+If you use our Wise, former TransferWise link here*, you support our work here on the blog and on Facebook.
 Fees are only incurred on a bank transfer and are clearly displayed before the transaction, no hidden costs.
 No registration fee.

 An example for use